Introduction

 The Politics

 For Switzerland, there was a specific political reason that led to the ratification of the trade agreement.
 According to Rahman (2015), the country was concerned with the current economic climate in Europe.
-Since sixty percent of Switzerland’s trade was with European Union, but the country wanted to gain more independence, it decided to find other places for trade increase.
+Since sixty percent of Switzerland’s trade was with the European Union, but the country wanted to gain more independence, it decided to find other places for trade increase.
 The UAE was a unique region that was growing faster and more successfully than others, and the relationships between these two countries were rather strong and effective.
 As for the UAE, its government was interested in increasing the tourism sector.
 Considering that their past economic relations were already beneficial, and the United Arab Emirates perceived Switzerland as their main trade partner, the ratification of the trade agreement was an evident upcoming decision.

 Summary of Trade Statistics (Post-Implementation)

 To begin with, Switzerland’s exports to the United Arab Emirates were decreasing year by year, from about $6.3 billion in 2014 to $3.9 billion in 2019 (Figure 1).
 At the same time, its imports from the UAE were growing significantly, starting from approximately $4.7 billion in 2015 to $10 billion in 2020 (Figure 2).
 United Arab Emirates exports to Switzerland were growing unstably and slowly, but if one compares, 2015 was marked with $4.1 billion, and in 2019, the numbers were about $13.9 billion (Figure 3).
-Finally, its import from Switzerland became lower, and only in 2018 it almost achieved the numbers from 2014, $5.9 billion and about $6.2 billion respectively (Figure 4).
+Finally, its imports from Switzerland became lower, and only in 2018 it almost achieved the numbers from 2014, $5.9 billion and about $6.2 billion respectively (Figure 4).
 In 2018, the value of pearls and precious stones and metals exports was $3.36 billion, while in 2019, it decreased to $1.83 billion (“Switzerland exports to United Arab Emirates,” 2021).
 As for pharmaceutical products, their exports to the UAE were evaluated as $249.70 million in 2019 and $272.82 million in 2018 (“Switzerland imports from United Arab Emirates,” 2021).

 Conclusion